 Production may take longer for works with complex production requirements.
 The shortest possible total turnaround time (assuming peer reviewers produce their review in a matter of days, request no or very limited revisions, the manuscript is impeccably written and edited, and the author approves the digital proofs in a few days) would be around 4 months from full manuscript submission.
 A more typical total turnaround time is 6-8 months.

-We believe that a publisher can play an important role in enhancing a book’s impact in academic communities and beyond.
+We believe that a publisher plays an important role in enhancing a book’s impact in academic communities and beyond.
 We work closely with advisory editors, academic associations, and information specialists to understand current trends and market our titles appropriately.
-Early on in the publication process, we draft, with the help of authors, individual marketing plans for each of our titles.
+Early on in the publication process, we draft, with the help of the authors, individual marketing plans for each of our titles.
 As part of our marketing efforts we do the following: design marketing materials (cover jacket, flyers, catalogs), procure endorsements, comprehensively index your work so it finds its way on several ordering platforms and to our distributors and resellers, support any launch events with flyers and copies at discount, send announcements to relevant academic associations, seek reviews in academic journals and in major book review outlets and send inspection copies to academics who are likely to adopt it as a course text.